jakobwes/hack-the-climate-coextremes/coextreme_wind_temp/README.md

 ## Metric
 The measure of co-dependence Chi is defined in (Dependence Measures for Extreme Value Analyses-Coles et al.,2000).
 Chi represents the conditional probability of simultaneous extremes.
+It is calculated in `coextreme_wind_temp/extremeWT_calculation.ipynb`

 ## Results